AltairEven/ALSThirdParty/README.md

 # ALSThirdParty
-A set of third party frameworks and libs.
+This is a set of third party frameworks and libs.